Harold R. DesBarres (1920's)

 |Interurban electric railway||10 October 1904 - 07 May 1931||Motor bus||1926 - 31 March 1996|

 Operations of the Strait Area Transit Cooperative Ltd. supported in part by the Strait-Highlands Regional Development Agency.
 Scheduled bus service in Richmond County and southern Inverness County on Cape Breton and Mulgrave on the mainland. website 2010).
 Regular route service between Mulgrave and Port Hawkesbury abandoned 15 August 2012.
 All operations suspended 25 March 2013 - 28 April 2013 for financial reasons.
 All scheduled route services ended 25 March 2013.
-From 28 April 2013 agency operates a demand-responsive door-to-door service requiring 48-hours advance booking.
+From 28 April 2013 agency operated only its demand-responsive door-to-door service requiring 48-hours advance booking.
+Scheduled route service was recommenced 02 September 2014.

 SAT logo 2010